|

 Loch Street

 28 Loch Street in the 1980s.
-Far left, corner of the new Co-op building (1970); left background, St Paul's Street School (then Aberdeen Education Authority's Music Centre); centre, the Swan Bar, Post Office, The Buttery (A B Hutchison).
+Far left, corner of the new Co-op building (1970); left background, St. Paul's Street School (then Aberdeen Education Authority's Music Centre); centre, the Swan Bar, Post Office, The Buttery (A. B. Hutchison).
 All demolished for the Bon Accord Centre.
 The General Post Office

 317 The Staff and guests outside The General Post Office, Crown Street.
 The building was opened in 1907.
 W.T.
 Oldrieve with J. Cumming Wyness (designer).
 Note the tram lines in the street.
 Aberdeen General Post Office, Crown Street